 New Venture Advisors’ findings support the premise that an Oneida Food Center will be a valuable and desired facility in the Oneida community with the potential to deepen engagement with broader Green Bay as programming develops.
 It is projected to break even on an operating basis within 4-5 years.

-Using the market, operating and financial models and conceptual plans developed by the NVA team, Oneida is currently socializing the food center with community members and tribal leaders and working with a local college to complete the business plan.
+Using the market, operating and financial models and conceptual plans developed by the NVA team, Oneida socialized the food center with community members and tribal leaders and will soon be moving forward with design development and business planning.

 Fortunately, Oneida already has an established community-based planning process to garner local input and establish transparency and open communication.
 This process is likely to result in changes to these plans, but that is a hallmark of successful community-based planning and more likely to result in a successful food center.